LilaNguyen/Skinterest-Tech-1B/README.md

 * Data exploration and preprocessing approaches
 * Insights from your Exploratory Data Analysis (EDA)
 * Challenges and assumptions when working with the dataset(s)

+Our data is from the Sephora Reviews Data from Kaggle.
+We used techniques like lemmatization, tokenization, and stop words to convert large text data into its simplest form to remove redundancy.

 **Potential visualizations to include:**